dj0abr/SSB_HighSpeed_Modem/README.md

 * Odroid C2 ... working
 * Odroid C4 ... working

-* Raspberry: Raspian OS ist NOT working, instead Ubuntu 64bit is required
+* Raspberry: Raspian OS ist NOT working, instead Ubuntu 64bit is required.
+Or use the Beta Rapi-IO-64bit

 * Application Software "oscardata.exe" running on Windows, Linux, (possibly MAC-OS, not tested)